What makes us unique?

 Oubaitori Karate Club formed from within ToriKai Martial Arts Association* and ran inside the association until irreconcilable differences lead to Oubaitori Karate Club’s departure in November 2023.

-ToriKai Martial Arts Association* is run by Brian Whatford and Sensei Neil Flowers, having taken over Falcon Karate Club from Senseis Dave and George Ritchie, when Sensei Dave emigrated.
+ToriKai Martial Arts Association* is run by Brian Whatford and Neil Flowers, having taken over Falcon Karate Club from Senseis Dave and George Ritchie, when Sensei Dave emigrated.

 Falcon Karate Club (FKC) was part of Tori Kai Karate Association*.
-Sensei George, Sensei Dave and Brian originally trained under Kofukan International*, run by Shihans Keiji Tomiyama and Naoki Omi, under Sensei Terry Murthwaite.
-Shihans Tomiyama and Omi were direct students of Soke Chojiro Tani, founder of Shukokai (teaching Tani-ha Shitoryu).
+Sensei George and Sensei Dave originally trained under Kofukan International*, run by Shihans Keiji Tomiyama and Naoki Omi, under Sensei Terry Murthwaite.

 Master Tani was a direct student of Kenwa Mabuni, founder of Shitoryu Karate, and Chojun Miyagi, founder of Goju-ryu Karate.
 Tani-ha Shitoryu (Shukokai) was therefore Shitoryu Karate, with influence from the hard-soft style that is Gojuryu.